-A W Edwards will carefully consider the potential for flexible working when a request is made, and the potential impact of enabling the request.
-We want to offer as much flexibility as possible and will always apply as balanced approach when reviewing requests.
+A manager at A W Edwards will carefully consider the potential for flexible working when a request is made, and the potential impact of enabling the request.
+We want to offer as much flexibility a possible and will always apply as balanced approach when reviewing requests.

-This policy and the Flexible Workplace Guidelines apply to all AW Edwards and related entity employees employed on a full time, part time or fixed term basis
+This policy applies to all A W Edwards and related entity employees employed on a full time, part time, casual or fixed term basis.